Kerala State Road Transport Corporation: Cultural impact and in media

 "The history of KSRTC in Kerala is intertwined with the lives of the people.
 It's not just a vehicle service.
-This public transport system has left its mark on our cultural life, including in cinema and literature and it cannot be erased so quickly"; said Antony Raju following the legal battle Kerala won over Karnataka to use the brand KSRTC.
+This public transport system has left its mark on our cultural life, including in cinema and literature and it cannot be erased so quickly"; said the then transport minister Antony Raju following the legal battle Kerala won over Karnataka to use the brand KSRTC.
 Kerala has won the trademark battle against Karnataka.
 The acronym KSRTC, which was being used by the Kerala State Road Transport Corporation and the Karnataka State Road Transport Corporation, will now be used only in Kerala.